bvinc/go-sqlite-lite/README.md

 * Binding parameters to statements using SQLite named parameters.
 * SQLite Blob Incremental IO API.
 * SQLite Online Backup API.
+* Supports setting a custom busy handler
+* Supports callback hooks on commit, rollback, and update.
+* If shared cache mode is enabled and one statement receives a `SQLITE_LOCKED` error, the SQLITE [unlock_notify](https://sqlite.org/unlock_notify.html) extension is used to transparently block and try again when the conflicting statement finishes.
 * Compiled with SQLite support for JSON1, RTREE, FTS5, STAT4, and SOUNDEX.
 * Compiled with SQLite support for OFFSET/LIMIT on UPDATE and DELETE statements.
 * RawString and RawBytes can be used to reduce copying between Go and SQLite.
 Please use with caution.